fairbrother-lab/LariatMapper/README.md

 - `genomic_head_end_context`<sup>†</sup>: The genomic sequence from positions -8 to +8 of the end of the head alignment.
 Reverse-complemented if `strand` = `-`

 <sup>*</sup> can be multiple comma-delimited values
-<sup>†</sup> can be multiple values delimited by a vertical bar (`|`), for reads with multiple head alignments (of equal quality) that were caught by the template-switching filter.
+<sup>†</sup> can be multiple values delimited by vertical bars (`|`), for reads with multiple head alignments (of equal quality) that were caught by the template-switching filter.
 If the input read data is from paired-end sequencing, some reads may also have head alignments from both mates that were caught by the template-switching filter.
 In such cases, there may be 2 values for `read_orient_to_gene`, `read_seq_forward`, and/or `read_head_end_pos`.
 </details>

 <details>